IdentityServer/IdentityServer3/README.md

 ## Overview ##

-IdentityServer v3 is a .NET-based open source implementation of an OpenID Connect and OAuth2 security token service.
+IdentityServer is a framework and a hostable component that allows implementing single sign-on and access control for modern web applications and APIs using protocols like OpenID Connect and OAuth2.
+It supports a wide range of clients like mobile, web, SPAs and desktop applications and is extensible to allow integration in new and existing architectures.

 [OpenID Connect specification](http://openid.net/specs/openid-connect-core-1_0.html) / [OAuth2 specification](http://tools.ietf.org/html/rfc6749 "OAuth2 specification")